jywu20/thermal-z2/log.md

 to be almost exactly the same with `z2-direct-prototype\2021-10-8-run-2\z2-flux-average.PNG`, but the low temperature performance has been improved.
 (At the first glance the low transverse field performance is also improved, but that is just illusion because in `integrated-prototype\2021-10-31-1` we start from $h=0.2$ instead of $h=0.1$.)

+Another batch of data - this time about the transverse field Ising model - is retrieved and stored in `integrated-prototype\2021-10-31-2`.

+The horizontal strips found in the figure appear to come from the fact that different $T$ are mapped to the same $n_\tau$.

+TODO:
+- check whether a large n_sweep results in seemingly worse image quantities.